 So even when the bands play and the parades begin through the home towns and villages of Ireland on St. Patrick's Day, there are many separate species of clovers being paraded.
 And not a genuine mythical shamrock amongst them.

 (At this point please forgive me because I need to take a healing shot from my own bottle because I fear I've worn sorrel on my bosom more than once in the past.
 I'll be back with ye in a moment…)

 It is customary for our political leaders to travel in numbers over to the USA for St. Patrick's Day and to present your President with a basket of luxurious alleged shamrock.
-President Obama will use all his considerable social and political skills to be seen as President O'Bama during the green hours and days.
-I just wryly wonder will his breast be adorned with trefolium dubium or trefolium pratense or even some other species of common clover.
 What will Enda Kenny, bring with him to the White House?
 Will it even be a clover at all?

 That 1988 astonishing survey apparently revealed that a good number of Mayo folk actually wear wood sorrel on their hardy breasts.

-If it is indeed wood sorrel which will be presented to President O'Bama I hope he will be informed that, though it has a bitter taste, it also has considerable medicinal properties.
+If it is indeed wood sorrel which is traditionally presented by the Taoiseach of Ireland to the President of the United States.
+I hope he will be informed that, though it has a bitter taste, it also has considerable medicinal properties.
 The old Druids swore by it.

 Incidentally, we might have lost the trademark use of the shamrock altogether about 30 years ago were it not for the intervention of another famous Mayo-born leader of the country, none other than the frequently maligned late Charlie Haughey.